|

 There: if I didn’t have the critical distance when I started, I have just created it.
 Van will hate me for a few minutes, and in that window I can treat him objectively.
 Beyond that, the reader should know that I haven’t seen Van in more than two years, not since I moved to Belgium.
 In the meanwhile he has become a devout Catholic, actually contemplating seminary, while I remain a terrible sinner (against the avant-garde, if nothing else).
 He has gone through half a dozen major crises, while I have been locked away in my cryogenic chambers—impervious to change or outside influence.
 He has an epiphany almost daily while I still wear socks I bought in high school.

+So we are miles apart in some ways.
+One thing has remained constant, however, and that is my continuing awe at his talent.
+No, not just his talent, his achievement.
+His work, most of it done in his 20's, did not show promise; it somehow already included many full-fledged masterpieces.
+One morning he was a beginner and the same afternoon he was il primo uomo del mondo (as Cellini said of himself).
 A casual websurfer will likely cruise his various websites and come away with very mixed feelings.
 There he has works of absolute genius next to others that are failed experiments, at best.
 He has first-rate scans next to terrible scans (as have I, admittedly).
 And there is just so much to look at—oils, pastels, sculptures, sketches, charcoal drawings.
 An eye used to looking at heavily edited images, all in a single category or genre, will get dizzy.

 But I am going to argue that this is one of the things that makes Van a real artist.
 He is not a market whore like most of the rest, streamlining his output to fit demand.
 He is not scared to experiment, to learn what he needs to know, to pass through a middle phase that is neither packaged nor polished.
 I have read William Whitaker saying in a demo that he wants his paintings to “look great at all stages,” as if someone is giving him marks each hour.
 This is fastidiousness taken to its pathological limit.
 No doubt he also wants his bed to look unrumpled even while he is in it.
 But Van is as far as possible away from this sort of wonkdom.
 He realizes that a painting or sculpture is not an artclass demo, painted in front of an audience of technophiles.
 It is a carrier of emotion.
 As such, it must transcend the tight-assed critique of the webcrawler and amateur.